mdarora/BookStore_project/README.txt

 	-checked debugging by adding breakpoint on privacy view 0409
-	-Added bootswatch theme (Darkly), changed nav theme classes to match with bootswatch theme
+	-Added bootswatch theme (Darkly), changed nav theme classes to match with bootswatch theme 0414
+	-removed text-dark classes from login and register links